Kiefer Sutherland: 2010s and 2020s: Post-24 film, television, and music projects

 Sutherland played Det.
 Clay Bryce in the American action thriller television series The Fugitive, which premiered on August 3, 2020.
 He also starred as lead role John Weir in the 2023 Paramount+ thriller show Rabbit Hole.
 In the 2023 film The Caine Mutiny Court-Martial, based on the two-act play of the same name, Sutherland played the role of Lieutenant Commander Phillip Queeg, the part portrayed by Humphrey Bogart in the 1954 film adaptation.
 The Caine Mutiny Court-Martial, directed by William Friedkin, premiered in September 2023 at the 80th Venice International Film Festival where it screened out of competition.
 The film is Friedkin's sole posthumous work, the director having died on August 7 of the same year.
 Brian Tallerico of RogerEbert.com praised Sutherland for bringing "unique energy" to the role, describing his performance as "one of the best acting turns of his career."
 Total Film have also praised his performance, writing Sutherland delivers "some of the best work of his career here.
 He's only briefly in the film, and yet he makes every second count, fidgeting with his hands and spitting his lines as if certain words pain him.
 He makes Queeg a complex, complicated man, not just a stock villain."

 Sutherland narrated the Apple TV+ docuseries John Lennon: Murder Without a Trial.
 It was released on Apple's streaming platform on December 6, 2023.
 In 2024, he starred in Clint Eastwood's courtroom drama Juror No. 2.

+At the end of 2025, he began filming a French film shot in English, and written by Luc Besson, titled Father Joe.
+He has the lead role in the film alongside Al Pacino.